an-t-pham/inner_witch_backend/README.md

 1. Fork and clone the repository.
 2. Run 'bundle install' in your terminal to ensure all dependencies are installed.
 3. Run 'rails server' in your terminal.
-4. If you would like to check if the database works fine in JSON, navigate to 'localhost:3000/api/v1/cards' or 'localhost:3000/api/v1/random_cards' or 'localhost:3000/api/v1/random_card'.
-5. Fork and clone the frontend repository (follow the installing instruction in frontend README.md).
+4. Fork and clone the frontend repository https://github.com/anpham148/inner_witch_frontend (follow the installing instruction in frontend README.md).

  Built With